Top 10 No-Nonsense Work From Home Tips During COVID

 For example, you could work for an hour and then take a 30-minute break.

-Browse social media, have a lunch break, attend to personal life responsibilities or just get up from your desk and stretch!
+Browse social media, create a cool GIF with a GIF-editor, have a lunch break, attend to personal life responsibilities or just get up from your desk and stretch!

 This way, you’ll be able to refresh your mind and body — helping you better focus on your work and giving you a better life balance.